25 Tips for Capturing Engaging Video Interviews

 We recently had a friend become an interviewer using the above tips.
 These suggestions enabled the interviewee to relax and tell her story.
 Check it out below:

-About Ben // Over the past 15 years, I have created and captured memorable moments and media for individuals, non-profits and corporations around the globe.
+About Ben // Over the past 20+ years, I have created and captured memorable moments and media for individuals, non-profits and corporations around the globe.
 Some of the fields that I have worked in include teaching, videography, photography, stage design, radio, reporting and producing.
 I received a BA in Video Communication from MBI in Chicago.
 After graduating, I worked in Toronto as a television reporter and producer for Context, a national news program.
 In 2011, I received my MDiv from Biblical Theological Seminary.
-In 2016, I began working for Liquid Church in New Jersey as the Video Director.
-I live in beautiful Hunterdon County, NJ, with my wonderful wife, Rose, and our lovely daughters, Violet and Scarlet.
+I currently serve as the Executive Pastor at The Life Christian Church leading staff and volunteers to execute the vision and mission of the church.
+I live in New Jersey with my wonderful wife, Rose, and our lovely daughters, Violet and Scarlet.

 Share this Article